2013–14 Luxembourg Cup: Round 3

 The sixteen winners of Round 2 competed in this round, as well as twenty-eight teams from Division 1 (III), which enter the competition in this round.
 The games were played on 6 October 2013.

 Round 4

 The twenty-two winners of Round 3 competed in this round, as well as fourteen teams from Division of Honour (II), which enter the competition in this round.
 The games were played on 27 October 2013.

 Round 5

 The eighteen winners of Round 4 compete in this round, as well as the fourteen teams from the National Division (I), which enter the competition in this round.
 The games are played on 1 December 2013.

 Round 6

 The sixteen winners of Round 5 competed in this round.
 The games were played on 8 December 2013.

-Quarterfinals
+Quarter-finals

 The eight winners from Round 6 competed in the quarterfinals.
 They were held on 1 March 2014.

-Semifinals
+Semi-finals

 The four winners from quarterfinals competed in the semifinals.
 They were held on 7 and 8 May 2014.